Director: Lin Oeding

 Stars: Jason Momoa, Jill Wagner, Stephen Lang

-Jason Momoa is Joe Braven a logging company owner who lives with his wife, daughter and his father in the scenic Canadian wilderness who defends his family from a group of dangerous drug runners.
+Jason Momoa assumes the role of Joe Braven, a logging company owner residing with his wife, daughter, and father in the picturesque Canadian wilderness.
+Braven defends his family against a perilous group of drug runners, showcasing an action hero persona reminiscent of the genre.